daffidwilde/matching/docs/discussion/stable_marriage/algorithm.rst

 -------------

 David Gale and Lloyd Shapley presented an algorithm for solving SM in :cite:`GS62`.
-In fact, the algorithm provides a unique, stable, suitor-optimal matching for any instance of SM and is as follows:
+The algorithm provides a unique, stable, suitor-optimal matching for any instance of SM.
+A more efficient, robust extension of the original algorithm, taken from :cite:`GI89`, is given below.

 0. Assign all suitors and reviewers to be unmatched.